Self-employed person consulting his accountant online in Quebec

 • December 15

-What should I do if I have a side hustle?
+What if I have a side hustle?

 • Equipment and supplies

-• Advertising and Marketing
+• Advertising and marketing

-• Training
+• Education

-• Home office (pro-rated)
+• Home office (prorated)

 • Travel expenses

-• Representation during an audit
+• Representation in the event of an audit

 Sources and references

-1. Revenu Québec – Self-Employed Individuals
+1. Revenu Québec – Self-employed persons

-2. Revenu Québec – Operating Expenses
+2. Revenu Québec – Operating expenses

 Last updated: March 2026

-Find your ideal accountant,
+Find your ideal accountant ,

 easily.